 What’s in Your Sofa?
+Examining Polyurethane Foam

 Most of us spend around a third of our time in bed.
 Some of us spend more time on the sofa streaming entertainment than we care to admit.
+Then there are home office chairs, patio chairs, poolside loungers and other furniture where you work or unwind.

-In other words, we live a considerable chunk of our lives on our furniture.
+In other words, we spend a considerable chunk of our lives on our furniture.
 Is that safe?
 That depends on the furniture.
 Unless you’ve already opted for eco-friendly furniture that promotes good health, your sofa and mattress are most likely filled with polyurethane foam.

-Polyurethanes were invented in 1937 to substitute for rubber, but they are versatile plastics with a wide range of uses.
-Since World War II, they’ve found their way into everything from adhesives and shoe soles to airplanes and wood floors, and even to padded bras.
+Since World War II, polyurethanes have found their way into everything from adhesives and shoe soles to airplanes and wood floors — and even to padded bras.
 Furniture manufacturers are crazy about polyurethane foam.
 Even coil spring mattresses are typically padded with it.

 Polyurethanes are elastic polymers that start their life as liquids.
 In their natural state, they are biochemically inert and don’t cause problems.
 Transforming them into foam, however, introduces blowing agents and other additives.
 The chemical reaction may produce toxic gases and residue.
 Are these emitted in homes over time?

 No one argues that polyurethane foam is flexible, comfortable, and highly durable.
 Even so, with decades of use now behind us, health and environmental concerns have been raised.
+Behind them is the question of whether polyurethane is toxic to humans.

 The Problem With Polyurethane Foam

 Actually, there are several problems.
 For one, polyurethane foam derives from petroleum, which is not sustainable.
-It is therefore not environmentally friendly, but that’s the least of your worries.
+It is therefore not environmentally friendly.

+But that’s the least of your worries.
 This foam can release volatile organic compounds, or VOCs, that have been linked to a host of health problems.
 According to The New York Times, both the Occupational Safety and Health Administration and the Environmental Protection Agency have looked into the dangers.

-The two worst offenders in production of polyurethane are quite a mouthful: toluene diisocyanate, or TDI, and methylene diphenyl diisocyanate, or MDI.
+The two worst offenders in the production of polyurethane are quite a mouthful: toluene diisocyanate, or TDI, and methylene diphenyl diisocyanate, or MDI.
 You’re not likely to be exposed to these chemicals in your home as they are inert in the final foam product.
-However, workers and the communities in which polyurethane is manufactured are warned of the health risks.
+That being said, “off-gassing” can occur where leftover compounds are released into the air; this is a possible concern if you have pre-existing respiratory sensitivities.

+The bigger concern is for workers and the communities in which polyurethane is manufactured, which are warned of the health risks.
 TDI has been identified as a carcinogen.
 MDI irritates the lungs, throat, eyes, nasal passages, and skin.
 Allergic reactions are not uncommon.
-Some workers experience asthma, decreased lung function, and other respiratory problems when exposed to even low concentrations of TDI and MDI.
+Some workers experience asthma, decreased lung function and other respiratory problems when exposed to even low concentrations of TDI and MDI.

 Additional Concerns